MrCogito/Adversarial_DRL/README.md

 ### Training Process

-For the [Connect four environment](https://pettingzoo.farama.org/environments/classic/connect_four/) and other similar multi-agent adversary games, the training setup is modeled as a two-player Markov game.
+For the [Connect four environment](https://pettingzoo.farama.org/environments/classic/connect_four/) and other similar multi-agent competitive games, the training setup is modeled as a two-player Markov game.
 The game $M$ is defined as:

 $$M = (S, (A_\alpha, A_\nu), T, (R_\alpha, R_\nu))$$